-The Royalty Interest amount of \$10.0 million is classified as debt, net of a \$5.0 million discount, at initial recognition.
+The March 2021 Royalty Interest amount of \$10.0 million is classified as debt, net of a \$5.0 million discount, at initial recognition.
 Under ASC 470-10-35-3, royalty payments to Streeterville will be amortized under the interest method per ASC 835-30.
 Because there is no set interest rate, and because the royalty payments are variable, the discount rate is variable.
 After each royalty payment, the Company will use a prospective method to determine a new discount rate based on the revised estimate of remaining cash flows.
 The new rate is the discount rate that equates the present value of the revised estimate of remaining cash flows with the carrying amount of the debt, and it will be used to recognize interest expense for the remaining periods.
 At issuance, based on projected cash outflows from future revenue streams, the discount rate was 19.36%.
-As of December 31, 2022, the forecasted future revenues changed which resulted to a new discount of 19.14%.